 A Final Message

 It’s both cliché and truth to say that cops and firefighters are loathe to admit weakness, that they’re used to being the ones that solve problems rather than admit that they have them.
+But post-traumatic stress disorder in law enforcement is a very real phenomenon — one that needs constant attention.
 If there is one message she would like to send to officers, Lansing says, it is to look at the type of work she does not as therapy, but high-level training.

 “Emergency response agencies are required to do maintenance on rigs, equipment and weaponry, yet we are totally leaving the most important tool unattended to—until we’re a mess,” she says.
 “We need to be training from the academy to the highest levels of command that this kind of maintenance is essential.
 It’s a matter of performance, safety and life.”